Translatomics: Microarrays

-Hybridization based microarrays use the 3'CCA conserved sequence in tRNAs to attach a fluorescent probe.
+Hybridization-based microarrays use the 3'CCA conserved sequence in tRNAs to attach a fluorescent probe.
 70-80 nucleotide long probes, covering the length of the tRNA, are then used to bind tRNAs. tRNAs with at least 8 base differences are able to be distinguished with microarrays, but tRNAs with smaller differences bind to the same probe.

 Quantitative Reverse Transcription

 Quantitative reverse transcription, real time PCR (qRT-PCR) is another way for identifying and quantifying the tRNAome.
 A primer for the conserved 3'CCA sequence is used for priming reverse transcription for all tRNA species.
 Heavy modification of the tRNA nucleotides and the stability of the tRNA molecule can be an issue, so high temperatures and demethylation have been used to counter these.
-Demethylation has also been used to counteract errors heavy methylation induces in sequencing.
+Demethylation has also been used to counteract the errors heavy methylation induces in sequencing.